alovelesh/sap-assignment/README.md

 10. Show skeleton on data loading.
 11. Show loader on API call.
 12. Automatic build pipeline is set on heroku.
+13. On clicking of user, It will redirect to user detail page.

 ## Deployment